-The current tax rates for income tax, which is a progressive tax, i.e. the higher the income the higher the tax rate, are 15% minimum and 42% maximum with a 5.5% surcharge called "solidarity surcharge" for the re-construction of the Eastern German states, which in fact results in a maximum income tax rate of 44.31%.
-The surcharge is calculated on the basis of the payable tax.
+The current tax rates for income tax, which is a progressive tax, i.e. the higher the income the higher the tax rate, are 14% minimum and 45 % maximum.
+A 5.5% surcharge called "solidarity surcharge" for the re-construction of the Eastern German states has been abolished with effect as from the year 2021 for approx. 90% of the tax payers.
+The surcharge is calculated on the basis of the payable tax and will be charged only for tax payers whose taxable income is greater than $\notin$ 61,717 p.a.